DoganM95/SJ1-Touch-Module/README.md

 ### On SJ1 mainboard

-- Cover the display with e.g. capton tape to prevent scratches during installation
+- Cover the display with e.g. capton tape
 - Remove the power mosfet (Q1) from the SJ1 pcb
-- Remove solder until the tip-holding pads are flat on the side, where the mosfet is
-- Cover the mosfet pads with captop tape, so it does not touch the gate pin of the touch module that will sit on it
+- On the top side of the touch pcb, flatten the tip holding pads, by removing solder
+- Cover the removed mosfet's pads with capton tape
-- Pre-tin the 2 nearest round pads to the power mosfet with a blow of solder
+- Pre-tin the 2 nearest round pads to the power mosfet

 ### On touch mod pcb

-- Clean up the via's by filing the trace/pad excess away
+- Clean up the edges by filing the trace/pad excess away
-- Solder on the components listed in the BOM, except for the SOP8 mosfet (AO4413)
+- Solder on the components listed in the BOM below, except for the SOP8 mosfet (AO4413)
-- Solder a nickel stripe on the big pad, creading a surface to touch the metal cap
+- Solder a nickel strip on the big pad, creading a surface to touch the metal cap
-- Place the touch module on the SJ1 pcb, positioning it correctly with pads matching the holes
+- Place the touch module on the SJ1 pcb
-- While squeezing the pcb's together, solder the pads on, one after another, reducing any gap between the pcb's
+- While squeezing the pcb's together, solder the pads on, reducing any gap between the pcb's
-- Solder the 472 smd resistor's top to the touch module's aligned pad
+- Solder the SJ1'S 472 smd resistor's top to the touch module's aligned pad
 - Below JMP1, solder the round pad (=3V3 input) to the SJ1's VDD with a wire
-- Left to the bottomHole, solder the round pad (= GND) to the SJ1's GND with a wire
+- Left to the bottom Hole, solder the round pad (= GND) to the SJ1's GND with a wire
 - Solder on the SOP8 Mosfet (AO4413)
+- Remove tape from display
+- Reassemble the soldering iron

 ## BOM